bilal1031/expo-insta-story/README.md

 # expo-insta-story [Not Ready For Prodcution Usage]

-This library is an extension of <b>react-native-insta-story</b> which includes showing videos on the insta-stories using expo-av which is not currently supported by <b>react-native-insta-story</b>
+This library is an extension of <b>react-native-insta-story</b>.
+It includes showing images and videos on the insta-stories component using expo-av which is not currently supported by <b>react-native-insta-story</b>

 <p align="center">